-At Kallibr Training, we offer training and assessment for high-risk work licences in Brisbane plus short courses and qualifications for many other skills.
-Our expert accredited trainers teach you at well-equipped facilities to give you the most realistic experience.
+At Kallibr Training, we offer training and assessment for high-risk work licences in Brisbane & Sydney, as well as short courses and qualifications for many other skills.
+You will be taught by our expert accredited trainers at well-equipped facilities to ensure you receive the most realistic experience possible.

-Does Kallibr offer Advanced Rigging Courses in Brisbane?
+Does Kallibr Training offer an Advanced Rigging Licence?

-The advanced rigging ticket teaches you how to rig gin poles and shear legs, flying foxes and cableways, guyed derricks and structures, and suspended scaffolds and fabricated hung scaffolds for licensing purposes
+You will also be taught how to rig gin poles and shear legs, flying foxes, cableways, guyed derricks and structures and suspended scaffolds and fabricated hung scaffolds for licensing purposes.

 Ready to begin your dogging and rigging qualification?